 “Tom is six feet tall but many of his rivals are much taller.
-However, Tom himself is very co-ordinated.
+However, Tom is very co-ordinated.
 He is a motor genius in how he transfers energy into the shot put.”

 The Hamilton-based thrower has struggled with thoracic spine issues, but Angus has modified her training significantly to help avoid any further injury niggles.

 “More recently Julia has not done many squats or dead lifts which are a staple of most training programmes,” he says.
-“We have limited the Olympic lifting and replaced by pulling sleds forwards, backwards and sideways to minimise the compressive impact on the thoracic spine.”
+“We have limited the Olympic lifting and replaced with pulling sleds forwards, backwards and sideways to minimise the compressive impact on the thoracic spine.”